 History: Lewisham College was founded in 1993, and merged with Southwark College on August 1 2012.
-The newly merged colleges now form LeSoCo.
+The newly merged colleges now form Lewisham Southwark College.

-Address: Four main sites in Lewisham, Bermondsey, Deptford and Waterloo, south east London, at Lewisham Way, Drummond Street, Deptford Church Street and The Cut, four miles from the City area of London.
+Address: Four main sites in Lewisham, Deptford and Southwark, south east London, at Lewisham Way, Drummond Street, Deptford Church Street and The Cut, four miles from the City area of London.